AndaDB/broverse_server/README.md

 # multiplayer_server
-Sample multiplayer nodeJS server for 3D games
+Sample metaverse nodeJS server for 3D games

 server.js is the main file.